VarelaBioinfo/VarelaBioinfo.github.io/_posts/2021-04-09-everybody-say-git.md

 ---
 title: "1,2,3...
 Everybody say Commit!"
 image:
-  path: /assets/images/posts/git-it-out-loud/seth-doyle-VBoa34qcW4w-unsplash.jpg
+  path: /assets/images/posts/git-it-out-loud/isiah-rustad-git-logo-640x426.png
-  thumbnail: /assets/images/posts/git-it-out-loud/seth-doyle-VBoa34qcW4w-unsplash640x426.jpg
+  thumbnail: /assets/images/posts/git-it-out-loud/isiah-rustad-git-logo-640x426.png
 categories:
-- Data science
+- Version control
 tags:
 - Git
 - Github
 - basic
 author: alfredo
 ---
-**Probably I was not the only person in the world saving every little change I made to my code.
+Probably I was not the only person in the world saving every little change I made to my code.
 Fear is one of the most common feelings in nature, it keeps you alert and alive, yet it can paralize yourself and stop you from creating marvelous things.
 Sometimes coding can be challenging.
 While you can spend two hours writing a few lines it can take less than a second to loose everything.
-All that hard work must be adequately stored and accessible and for that there must be an efficient way.**
+All that hard work must be adequately stored and accessible and for that there must be an efficient way.

 # So Version Control ha!